-Article by Megan Simpson (Chapman University) — So you’re leaving home, working your way towards a Masters in Public Health.
+Article by Megan Simpson (Chapman University) — So you’re leaving home.
 You’re taking your first steps into adulthood.
 You’re moving into a building littered with kids your age hell-bent on making Friday night chaos, but hey, baby steps.

 Chances are, you’re psyched to get away from rules and curfews and eating what your parents feed you.
 But there may come a time this fall when you pause for a moment–whether you’re walking to class, doing laundry, or getting in bed–and think to yourself, “I really miss home.”

 So, incoming freshmen, I have created a few tips on how to combat this horrible feeling that could potentially get in the way of enjoying your red-cup glory in September.
 Here’s the list:

 1. Talk about it.
 Sorry, guys.
 You’re going to hate this one.
 But it could really help.
 If you’re missing your mom a little, your roommates or friends might be, too.
 You all could be having the time of your lives and still feel a little weird about not checking in with your parents at night.
 It doesn’t have to be a cry-fest if you don’t want it to be, but seriously, bring it up.
 Maybe getting some of your homesickness out there will help you to get over it faster.
 Trust me, you will get over it eventually.
 College is awesome.